annamalaim0203-learning/rag-streamlit-app/SIMPLE_README.md

 ```

 ### Reason
 LangChain moved text splitters to a separate package.
+All these issues are mostly due to version constraints of python and computational resource constraints.

 ### Fix